 Signs of being at risk of infection of chlamydia

 If you have had multiple partners within a short span of time or around 12 months, you are at risk.
 If you have had unprotected sex without using a condom, you are also at risk.
 If you are sexually active and under 30 years old you are also at risk.
 Gays and bisexuals are also at risk.

 Having Chlamydia actually increases your risk of also acquiring HIV.
 Testing for chlamydia is surprisingly simple, painless and effective.
 With such risks and the simplicity and painlessness of testing, testing is greatly recommended.

 The treatment of chlamydia will usually involve a high dosage of antibiotics by your physician.
-During treatment it is not advised to drink as the alcohol will interfere with treatment.
+During treatment, it is not advised to drink as the alcohol will interfere with treatment.
 With the right attitudes and awareness, chlamydia does not have to be a threatening disease.
 It can be prevented with the right steps and attitude.
-Education and action are the key.
+Education and action are the keys.